 Once your lesson is over, you can use your lift ticket to go down the bunny hill as much as you want.

 The Next Step

 It’s really important to leave your first day feeling confident.
-I’ve created this beginner’s guide to Copper to hopefully help you in that endeavor.
+I’ve created this beginner’s guide to Copper to help you in that endeavor.